 Preparing for climate change by adapting today

 As the CAP suggests, we can prepare for climate change, but some of its impacts are already being felt today.
 Even if global and local GHG emissions decrease dramatically, many climate impacts are now being experienced.
 That is why the MWRD is working across Cook County to adjust to new rainfall levels.
 The CAP highlights climate change impacts, ongoing responses, priority actions, and long-term directions.

 Our work adapting to climate change

 Our staff works around the clock to protect the water environment, mitigating flooding, managing waterway elevations, and keeping operations moving at its seven water reclamation plants.
 The MWRD’s Tunnel and Reservoir Plan (TARP) provides significant storage capacity to address storms and has been functioning as planned during recent events.
-However, to adjust to new rainwater levels, investments in both gray and green infrastructure are necessary to increase capacity for more storms.
+However, gray and green infrastructure investments are necessary to adjust to new rainwater levels to increase capacity for more storms.
 Between local and regional stormwater management projects, green infrastructure partnerships, and flood-prone property acquisitions, the MWRD has more than 200 active and completed projects.
 These projects aim to reduce floods and are protecting more than 17,000 structures.
 That is how seriously the MWRD has taken on the challenge of flooding and the effects of climate change.

 More layers of protection: our partners’ climate action plans